CHOOSING A SLEEPING BAG

 If you are going to be carrying your sleeping bag in your rucksack, you will be concerned about weight.
 But although ultra-lightweight bags may appear attractive, they are not without drawbacks.
 Firstly, they will not be waterproof or water-resistant.
 Secondly, the zip – if they have one – may be lightweight, with possible consequences on their robustness or durability.
 Thirdly, the fabrics used are likely to be less robust – often resulting in a proliferation of duct-tape patches.
 Take time to weigh up the pros and cons – a few extra grams could equal a few extra years’ bag life.

 When choosing the “right” sleeping bag, the manufacturer’s design criteria are only part of equation; it is just as important to factor in your own performance parameters.
 How much food will you be eating and will your body’s energy output be sufficient to warm your bag?
 How long are you going to spend on a route and what kind of shelter (mountain hut, tent, bivouac bag) will you have?
 What ground insulation will you have?
 Are you expecting high or low air humidity at your destination and altitude?
 Depending on your answers, you will be better suited with a lighter or heavier, waterproof or non-waterproof bag.

 Know your limits

 Finally, but definitely not least, there is your own psychological make-up and how you assess risk.
 How much suffering and misery are you prepared to endure by going out with a lighter bag, for example?
-How close do you cut your margin of safety?
+How close do you want to cut your margin of comfort or safety?